 The PNC Points Visa card is NOT a good option for cash back OR travel rewards.
 There are many better cards available that earn more valuable points.
-Like the Chase Freedom, Citi Double Cash, or Discover It cards.
+Like the Chase Freedom, Citi Double Cash, or Discover it Cash Back cards.

 When you compare how much you’ll have to spend in purchases on the PNC Points card to similar cards, the terrible value of PNC points becomes clear.

 I love to get Big Travel with Small Money and I’ll always tell you about the best deals.
 The PNC Points card is NOT 1 of them.